-7 Table 9-1 2019 - 2022 Workplan for the 2040 Regional Parks Policy Plan
+9 Table 9-1: 2019 - 2022 2020 - 2023 Workplan for the 2040 Regional Parks Policy Plan

-Pro oject Timeframe Location in Policy Plan 1.
-2. Develop Regional Parks System indicators Develop the Regional Parks System sub-recipient administrative guide 2020 2019 Chapter 2 Chapter 2 3.
-Determine how to use Regional Parks System interest earnings and amend appropriate policy documents as necessary 2019 and potentially annually beyond Chapter 2 4.
-Convene system addition discussion, including defining geographic balance and assessing the value of establishing a Regional Parks System classification system.
-2019-2020 Chapter 4, Strategy 2; Chapter 7, Strategy 2 5.
-Develop equity analysis tool for use with Regional Parks System master planning 2019 Chapter 5, Strategy 1 6.
-Develop performance criteria for secondary or support facilities 2020-2021 Chapter 7, Strategy 1 7.
-Develop and implement Equity Grant Program 2019 Chapter 7, Strategy 3; Chapter 8, Strategy 4 8.
-Begin discussion of long-term sustainable funding for the Regional Parks System 2019 Chapter 8, Strategy 9 9.
-Update the methodology for and implement the 2020 Regional Parks System Visitor Study 2019-2020 Not included
+Dro Project Timeframe Location in PIC Ject Innerrame Policy Plan 1.
+Develop Regional Parks System indicators Work with stakeholders to develop a set of Regional Parks System indicators as a foundation for continuous 20202021-2022 Chapter 2 improvement and public accountability to address key priorities such as strengthening equitable usage, managing natural resources within the system, and contributing to climate resilience.
+2. Develop the Determine how to use Regional Parks System sub-recipient administrative guideinterest earnings and amend appropriate policy documents as necessary 20192020 and potentially annually beyond Chapter 2 3.
+Develop performance criteria for secondary or support facilitiesDetermine how to use Regional Parks System interest earnings and amend appropriate policy documents as necessary 2019 and potentially annually beyond2021- 2022 Chapter 27.
+Strategy 1 4.
+Convene system additionBegin discussion, including defining geographic balance and assessing of long- term sustainable funding for the value of establishing a Regional Parks System classification system.
+2019- 2020 Chapter 4 8 , Strategy 2; Chapter 7, Strategy 29 5.
+Develop equity analysis toolUpdate the methodology for use withand implement the 2021 Regional Parks System master planningVisitor Study 2019 -2021 Chapter 5, Strategy 1Not included Explore the development of a land acknowledgement that recognizes and respects Indigenous residents and the histories of the land where our regional parks and trails are located.
+Develop performance criteria for secondary or support facilities 2020- 2021 2024 Chapter 7, Strategy 1 Not included 7.
+Develop and implement Equity Grant ProgramConduct a cultural-historical study that describes and 20192020-2024 Chapter 7, Strategy 3; Chapter 8, documents the impacts inequitable policies have had Strategy 4Not on the development of the Regional Parks System. included 8.
+Begin discussion of long-term sustainable funding for 2019 2021 Chapter 8, the Regional Parks System Explore expansion of the Strategy 93 Regional Park Classification to include, "Regional Water Trail Parks," to provide paddling opportunities, camping, and more.
+This may be a sub-classification or an entirely new one. r 9.
+Update the methodology for and implement the 2020 2019- Not included Regional Parks System Visitor StudyDevelop long- 2020 2021-2024 Chapter 3 term vision for Regional Trails that explores geographic balance, spacing, equity, character, and natural resource values.

+1

+2

+3

+4

+5

+6

+7

+8

+9

+10

+11

+12

+13

+14
-- 15 390 Robert Street North

-- 16 Saint Paul, MN 55101-1805
+15 16 390 Robert Street North Saint Paul, MN 55101-1805

-- 17 651.602.1000

-- 18 TTY 651.291.0904
+17 18 19 20 651.602.1000 TTY 651.291.0904 public.info@metc.state.mn.us metrocouncil.org

-- 19 public.info@metc.state.mn.us

-- 20 metrocouncil.org

-- 21 Follow us on:
+21 22 23 24 Follow us on: twitter.com/metcouncilnews facebook.com/MetropolitanCouncil youtube.com/MetropolitanCouncil

-- 22 twitter.com/metcouncilnews

-- 23 facebook.com/MetropolitanCouncil

-- 24 youtube.com/MetropolitanCouncil
+25

+26